masontatafu/masontatafu.github.io/about.md

 </div>

 {: .intro-block}
-Computer Information Systems graduate, Perth-raised and now based in Sydney after completing my degree in the United States on a full academic and athletic scholarship while competing as an NCAA Division I student-athlete.
+Computer Information Systems graduate, raised in Perth and now based in Sydney after completing my degree in the United States on a full academic and athletic scholarship while competing as an NCAA Division I student-athlete.

 ## 👋 Profile
 {:.about-header}